BPLIM/Workshops/BPLIM2021/readme.md

 # BPLIM Workshop 2021

 In this folder you can find the materials from the Workshop on "Reproducibility of Scientific Results".
+Recordings of all sessions can be found on [Youtube](https://www.youtube.com/watch?v=erhIbEXOKhE&list=PLdcNmwWYeA7XtB6rJ8i1kkywNtfiqIMIe).

 ## Presentations